Showing posts with label Peter Rodulfo. Show all posts

 'The symbolic statements of the old alchemists issue from the same unconscious as modern dreams and are just as much the voice of nature'.
 [16]

-Browne concludes his short tract On Dreams refuting that children don't dream under six months old, that men don't dream in some countries by supplying a footnote upon the difference between false and true dreams in the form of the Ivory gate and the polished horn gate as mentioned in Homer's Odyssey, in which Penelope the hero's wife says of dreams-
+Browne concludes his short tract On Dreams refuting the belief that children don't dream under six months old, and that men don't dream in some countries by supplying a footnote upon the difference between false and true dreams.
+Alluding to the Ivory gate and the polished horn gate mentioned by Homer in his Odyssey, in which Penelope the hero's wife says of dreams-

 "Ah my friend," seasoned Penelope dissented